shirshak55/Bee-Connect/README.md

 ### Development
 For development we use sqlite.
 Feel free to use any database like mysql or sqlite or pgsql.

-* For windows user you can install imagemagic and add to path and also remember to install redis server on windows.
-For ubuntu you can follow the guide.
+* For windows user you can install imagemagick and add to path and also remember to install redis server on windows.
+For ubuntu LTS you can follow the guide.

 * Clone this repo
 ```shell